chandlerc/blog/content/slides/2026-memory-safety-deep-1/1_use_after_free.md

   - incompatible with `p` also borrowing from `x`
 - Rust requires exclusive access for _all_ writes
 - Carbon explicitly marks what needs to be invalidated by a mutation
-  - Getting a mutable reference to an element doesn't invalidate anything in Carbon.
+  - Getting a mutable reference to an element doesn't invalidate anything in Carbon

 {{% note %}}